kwkevinlin/Dash-Button-HA/README.md

 `echo '{ "presets": ["es2017"] }' > .babelrc`

 ### Retrieving the MAC Address of the Amazon Dash Button
-The dash-button package includes a script that can easily retrieve the MAC Address of an Amazon Dash Button sending DHCP requests or ARP probes.
+The dash-button package includes a script that can easily retrieve the MAC Address of Amazon Dash Buttons sending DHCP requests or ARP probes.

 To run it, add a scan script to the `scripts` section of package.json: